-Heatwave reveals hidden archaeological sites across England
+Heatwave reveals national treasures for archaeologists across England

 Experts have also spotted Iron Age square burial mounds or barrows in Pocklington, Yorkshire, a Bronze Age burial mound and a ditch and series of pits that could mark a land boundary in Scropton, Derbyshire and a settlement or cemetery at Stoke by Clare, Suffolk.

-A Roman farm has emerged in a field of grass at Bicton, Devon, while prehistoric farms have been found in Stogumber and an ancient enclosure has been revealed in Churchstanton, both in Somerset.
+A Roman farm has emerged in a field of grass in Bicton, Devon, while prehistoric farms have been found in Stogumber and an ancient enclosure has been revealed in Churchstanton, both in Somerset.

-More details of the lost Elizabethan buildings and gardens associated with Tixall Hall in Staffordshire can be seen through the drought, revealing buried foundations of the hall built in 1555 and a new hall started during the First World War, but demolished in 1926.
+Historic England uses aerial photography of cropmarks to produce archaeological maps which help to assess the significance of buried remains.

-And features of the already-protected prehistoric ceremonial landscape near Eynsham, Oxfordshire that have not been visible for years can be seen, including a circle of pits.
+Features of the already-protected prehistoric ceremonial landscape near Eynsham, Oxfordshire that have not been visible for years can be seen, including a circle of pits.

-Historic England uses aerial photography of cropmarks to produce archaeological maps which help to assess the significance of buried remains and can be used to make decisions about protecting them from development or damage caused by ploughing.

-Duncan Wilson, chief executive of Historic England, said: “This spell of very hot weather has provided the perfect conditions for our aerial archaeologists to ‘see beneath the soil’ as cropmarks are much better defined when the soil has less moisture.

 Helen Winton, Historic England aerial investigation and mapping manager said it was "very exciting" to have had the hot weather for so long.